rehwinkel/AndroidKeyboard/README.md

-# SwearBoard
+# AndroidKeyboard
-This is an Android Keyboard based on the LatinIME AOSP Keyboard.
+This is a working Android Studio Project based on the LatinIME AOSP Keyboard.
 The original source code can be found here: https://android.googlesource.com/platform/packages/inputmethods/LatinIME

-This app is intended to suggest only profrane and vulgar words to the keyboard's user.
+Some features do not work: word suggestions, unexpected crash when opening add-on dictionaries.